-10. Para.
-21 of Conservation and Management Measure 2008-01 (CMM 2008-01) adopted at WCPFC5 invites SC5 and TCC5 to provide advice and recommendations to the Commission at its annual session in December 2009 (WCPFC6), for the consideration of the development of a high seas VDS to be compatible with the Parties to the Nauru Agreement (PNA) VDS to provide a common currency for managing purse seine fishing effort.

-- 11. SC5 is invited to: - a.
-Further consider the metric for the measurement of a fishing day; - b.
-Confirm that the information contained in Table 2 is an accurate representation of high seas purse seine fishing effort for the period 2001-2004; and - c.
-Provide any other advice or recommendations for TCC5 or WCPFC6 that might support the Commission's consideration of the development of a high seas VDS at its 2009 session at Papeete, French Polynesia in December.
+- 12. Para.
+21 of Conservation and Management Measure 2008-01 (CMM 2008-01) adopted at WCPFC5 invites SC5 and TCC5 to provide advice and recommendations to the Commission at its annual session in December 2009 (WCPFC6), for the consideration of the development of a high seas VDS to be compatible with the Parties to the Nauru Agreement (PNA) VDS to provide a common currency for managing purse seine fishing effort. - 13.
+TCC5 is invited to: - a) further consider the metric for the measurement of a fishing day; - b) confirm that the information contained in Table 2 (which has been revised to reflect comments at SC5) is an accurate representation of high seas purse seine fishing effort for the period 2001-2004 with associated understandings and qualifiers; and - c) provide advice and recommendations in relation to: